beta21s/dasfaa2024/README.md

 - (1) Visualize the performance and energy consumption of Spark applications when deployed in serverless and serverful environments;
 - (2) Compare the differences in the initialization, data processing, and resource reclamation phases of Spark applications when running in serverless versus serverful environments.

+# Demo Access
+To make it more visual, we have posted a brief demo video on YouTube for access.
+URL: https://youtu.be/fC8ABz3P3xE

 # Web Application for Visualization

 ### Visualize the performance